V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

 ## Initial Setup

 If you bought it from the V1E.com store it should be ready to go.
 You should be able to log in directly (SSID- FluidNC PASS - 12345678).
-From there you can control your machine, upload files, change settings, even update the firmware and GUI all OTA.
+From there you can control your machine, upload files, change settings, even update the firmware or GUI all OTA.

 We use the Jackpot board in AP mode (access point), this is a direct connection betwean your web enabled device and the board itself.
 If you have a touch screen device that should function as well as zoom if you need it for big fingers.
-Of course keyboarrd and mouse will work just as well.
+Of course keyboard and mouse will work just as well.

 !!!
 Note
     You can also configure your device in STA mode.
 This will get your board connected to your local network.
 This is advanced and not reccomended unless you are very confident in your networking setup.
 If you choose to do this [disabling SSDP](http://wiki.fluidnc.com/en/features/wifi_bt#wifi-settings) is reccomended to save memory.
-The FLuidNC wiki does currently say STA mode is reccomended but do to network differences it is not reccomended here as it is impossible to support and troubleshoot, also the reason for this reccomendation might be outdated.
+The FluidNC wiki does currently say STA mode is reccomended but do to network differences it is not reccomended here as it is impossible to support and troubleshoot, also the reason for this reccomendation might be outdated.

 #### Wiring